 Advancing a strong, uniform ethics program is important because of the way that the executive branch ethics program is structured.
-Note above, OGE supervises a program that spans over 130 agencies and 2 million employees.
+As noted above, OGE supervises a program that spans over 130 agencies and nearly 3 million employees.
 Thus, it is essential that the ethics program have uniform standards that OGE can administer across all agencies.
 To achieve this significant goal, OGE provides expert guidance and support to stakeholders both within and outside government; strengthens the expertise of officials who are integral to the executive branch ethics programs through education and ondemand support; and continuously refines ethics policy and issues interpretive guidance.

-OGE provides necessary support to agency ethics officials so they can provide uniform and effective ethics guidance to more than 2 million federal employees in the executive branch who serve the American people.
+Desk Officer Support: OGE provides necessary support to agency ethics officials so that they can provide uniform and effective ethics guidance to nearly 3 million federal employees in the executive branch who serve the American people.
 OGE provides timely, expert advice on applying ethics laws and regulations, and disseminates up-to-date ethics information ethics practitioners need to do their jobs effectively.
 OGE's Desk Officers assist agencies in resolving difficult ethics issues requiring expertise that only the supervising ethics office can provide.
-In fiscal year 2018, OGE Desk Officers and attorneys responded to approximately 1600 requests for assistance from agencies.
+In fiscal year 2020, OGE Desk Officers and attorneys responded to approximately 1,200 requests for assistance from agencies.
 Desk Officers also proactively engaged with agency ethics offices through in-person meetings to provide expertise and support, and to raise awareness of the range and availability of OGE's services.
 On several occasions, OGE Desk Officers met with new ethics officials to provide an overview of the requirements of the ethics program and to introduce them to the services provided by OGE.
-Ninety-five percent of survey respondents indicated that Desk Officers helped them to perform their job duties.
+Nighty-nine percent (99%) of survey respondents indicated that Desk Officers helped them to perform their job duties.